h01ger/piuparts/README.txt

 * "sections" defaults to sid and defines which sections should be processed in master-slave mode.
 Each section defined here has to have a section with the section specific settings explained below.
 The first section defined should always be sid, because the data from first section a package is in is used for the source package html report.

+==== section specific configuration

+The section specific settings will be reloaded each time a section is being run.
+All these keys can be specified in the [global] section, too, and will serve as defaults for all other sections (overriding the builtin defaults).

 * "master-host" is the host where the master exists.
 The slave will give this host to ssh.
 This option is mandatory.

 * "master-user" is the username of the master.
 The slave will log in using this username.
 This option is mandatory.